sabnzbd/sabnzbd.github.io/wiki/extra/sabyenc.md

 pip install sabyenc --upgrade
 ```

-On other platforms (ARM, MIPS, etc), you need to first install the python-development module (python-dev or python-devel), and then run the above pip command.
+On other platforms (ARM, MIPS, etc), you need to first install the python-development module (`python-dev` or `python-devel`), and then run the above `pip` command.

 ### Installation on Ubuntu via PPA

-For Ubuntu there is a PPA with python-sabyenc, by the same creator (jcfp) as the SABnzbd PPA.
+For Ubuntu there is a PPA with `python-sabyenc`, by the same creator (JCFP) as the SABnzbd PPA.
 Install it like this:
 ```
 sudo add-apt-repository ppa:jcfp/sab-addons
 sudo apt-get update